 - 3 Tbsp cornstarch

-- pinch of salt
+- 1 pinch salt

-- 1 beaten egg
+- 1 large egg beaten

 - 1 Tbsp turbinado sugar

-- vanilla ice cream or fresh whipped cream
+- vanilla ice cream or fresh whipped cream for serving

-- Line a cookie sheet with parchment paper.
+- Preheat the oven to 425°F. Line a cookie sheet with parchment paper.

-- Then lower the oven temperature to 375°F and continue to bake for another 15 minutes.
+- Bake at 425°F degrees for 25 minutes then lower the oven temperature to 375°F and continue to bake for another 15 minutes.

-This is a loosely formed pie, so, some it's normal for some of the juices to escape during baking.
+- This is a loosely formed pie, so, some it's normal for some of the juices to escape during baking.
 Run an offset spatula or knife around the edge of the pastry to loosen it from the parchment paper as soon as you remove it from the oven.

-Turbinado sugar is a raw cane sugar that has a slightly brown color due to the molasses content.
+- Turbinado sugar is a raw cane sugar that has a slightly brown color due to the molasses content.
 It's readily available in the sugar/baking section of most grocery stores.